open-cogsci/osdoc/content/pages/manual/response/mouse.md

 title: Mouse responses
-reviewed: false

 Mouse responses are collected with the MOUSE_RESPONSE item.
 The MOUSE_RESPONSE is primarily intended to collect individual mouse clicks.
-If you want to collect mouse-cursor trajectories, take a look at the mousetrap plugins:
+If you want to collect mouse-cursor trajectories, take a look at the MOUSETRAP plugins:

 - %link:mousetracking%